blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandinstalling/selfupdatingdetect.md

 Downgrading to versions earlier than 8.9.0 is not supported.
 </li>
 <li>
-This feature is not available in offline 'blackduck.offline.mode=true' or AirGap configurations or if the [blackduck_product_name] URL has not been provided to  [solution_name] via the `blackduck.url` variable.
+This feature is not available in offline 'blackduck.offline.mode=true' or AirGap configurations or if the Black Duck URL has not been provided via the `blackduck.url` variable.
 <li>
 When running an "Internally Hosted" instance of Synopsys Detect and using custom scripts, checks should be made to prevent Detect from querying Black Duck for version management and re-downloading itself.
 </li>
 </ul>
 </note>

-Downgrade to prior-self-update-feature version blocked example:
-2023-05-05 12:20:57 EDT INFO  [main] - Detect-Self-Updater:  Checking https://us1a-qa-hub34.nprd.sig.synopsys.com/api/tools/detect API for centrally managed Detect version to download to /Users/gopanna/tmp.
-2023-05-05 12:21:03 EDT WARN  [main] - Detect-Self-Updater:  The Detect version 8.7.0 mapped at Black Duck server is not eligible for downgrade as it lacks the self-update feature.
-The self-update feature is available from 8.9.0 onwards.
-Update to post-self-update-feature version allowed example (future looking):
-2023-05-05 12:33:52 EDT INFO  [main] - Detect-Self-Updater:  Checking https://us1a-qa-hub34.nprd.sig.synopsys.com/api/tools/detect API for centrally managed Detect version to download to /Users/gopanna/tmp.
-2023-05-05 12:33:53 EDT WARN  [main] - Detect-Self-Updater:  The Detect version 8.9.2 mapped at Black Duck server is eligible for downgrade from the current version of 8.10.0.
-The self-update feature is available from 8.9.0 onwards.
-2023-05-05 12:33:53 EDT INFO  [main] - Detect-Self-Updater:  Centrally managed version of Detect was downloaded successfully and is ready to be run: /Users/gopanna/tmp/synopsys-detect-8.9.2.jar.
-Current version of Detect matches the mapped version or there is no mapped version in Black Duck:
-2023-05-05 12:33:52 EDT INFO  [main] - Detect-Self-Updater:  Checking https://us1a-qa-hub34.nprd.sig.synopsys.com/api/tools/detect API for centrally managed Detect version to download to /Users/gopanna/tmp.
-2023-05-05 12:33:53 EDT INFO  [main] - Detect-Self-Updater:  Present Detect installation is up to date - skipping download.